mcu-debug/memview/README.md

 ## Usage (by another extension)

 -   We can provide an API and it is planned and we will implement as soon as there is some extension that needs it.
 -   Any extension can create a memory view using the VSCode API to open a URI.
-The first extension to use it will probably be Cortex-Debug and this wiill be refined as needed
+The first extension to use it will probably be Cortex-Debug and this will be refined as needed

 ```typescript
 const options: MemviewUriOptions = {